smartcommunitylab/scwp.apps/README.md

 ## Preparation

-This application requires a pre-loaded database in order to run properly in order to obtain such DB, issue the following commands onto a Powershell� terminal
+This application requires a pre-loaded database in order to run properly. in order to obtain such DB, issue the following commands onto a Powershell terminal

 first navigate to the correct directory